PDF files are incredibly common on the internet.

 Downloading all PDF Files in a website

-You now know how to scrape and download all PDF files in a website with the help of a free web scraper.
+You have now successfully scraped and downloaded all PDF files in a website with the help of a free web scraper!

 If you run into any issues through this process, don’t hesitate to contact us via the live chat on our website or through email@example.com.